Last Updated: February 3, 2021

 Currently, this information is changing rapidly.
-While we endeavor to keep this post as up-to-date as possible, the most current information on Covid test requirements, vaccinations, travel authorizations, health forms, and other applicable health related travel information can be found through the API and on our webapp, Visa Adviser.
+While we endeavor to keep this post as up-to-date as possible, the most current information on Covid test requirements, vaccinations, travel authorizations, health forms, and other applicable health related travel information can be found through the API and Web App.

-AFGHANISTAN – Both domestic and international flights resumed.
-Borders with Iran and Pakistan reopened.
+AFGHANISTAN – Air borders reopened.
+Border with Iran and Pakistan reopened.

 ALBANIA – Borders reopened.

 ALGERIA – Limited domestic flights resumed.
 International flights available for work-related travelers.

 ANDORRA – Borders with France and Spain reopened.
 Those who are able to visit France or Spain may also enter Andorra through its open border.

 ANGOLA – Air border resumed for non-tourist purposes.
 Flights from Australia, Brazil, Nigeria, Portugal, South Africa and the UK are suspended.

 ANGUILLA – Borders reopened to those with approval, including for tourism.